National Cadet Corps (India): Whole Time Lady Officers

 A cadre of whole time lady officers (WTLO) with cadre strength 110 officers has been sanctioned in 1995.
 They are to be commissioned partly through departmental channel and partly through UPSC in a phased manner.

 Associate NCC Officer

 ANO is an important link in the NCC organization between the battalion and the cadets.
 As a matter of fact, ANO is the feeder node of NCC since they are the one who is in direct contact with the cadets all throughout the year.
 There are two training establishments namely Officers Training Academy, Kamptee and Officers Training Academy, Gwalior.
 These two institutions train the school and college teachers selected to head the company/troop.
 Courses in these institutions range from 21 days to 90 days in duration.

-"ANOs are commissioned in NCC and not in regular Armed forces".
+"ANOs are commissioned in NCC and not compare in regular Armed forces".

 Associate NCC officers are given the following ranks according to their seniority and their training.